mdw-p/Django-News-Aggregator-Bias-Checker/README.md

 In order to run this program you will need to create a MySQL server, then create a database.

+1. Clone repo

-In the MySQL workbench, type the following command:
+2. In the MySQL workbench, type the following command:
 ```
 CREATE DATABASE dbname CHARACTER SET utf8mb4;
 ```
-Then create a .env file with the following paramters in it:
+3. Then create a .env file with the following paramters in it:
 ```
 DB_NAME=Name of MySQL database you have created
 DB_USER=Username for MySQL database you have created